-Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing
+Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to support and enhance an individual's health and wellbeing

-As a nutritional therapist, you'll work with the understanding that there are nutritional and biochemical imbalances in the body that lead to ill health.
-Taking a holistic approach to your clients' nutritional therapy, you'll devise a personalised nutrition and lifestyle plan to help maintain their wellbeing.
+As a nutritional therapist, you'll work with the understanding that nutritional and biochemical imbalances in the body can contribute to ill health.
+Taking a holistic approach to each client, you'll develop a personalised nutrition and lifestyle plan aimed at supporting their overall wellbeing.

-This will include recommendations to restore nutritional balance, which may include guidance on avoiding certain toxins and allergens, detoxification and the use of supplementary nutrients such as high-dose vitamins.
+This may include recommendations to restore nutritional balance, such as avoiding certain toxins and allergens, supporting detoxification and using supplementary nutrients like high-dose vitamins.

-Nutritional therapy is classed as a complementary medicine and is intended for people who want to improve their general health and lifestyle through diet and nutrition, as well as those with chronic health conditions who may wish to see a nutritional therapist alongside other healthcare professionals.
+Nutritional therapy is classed as a complementary medicine.
+It is suitable for individuals seeking to improve their general health and lifestyle through diet and nutrition, as well as those with chronic health conditions who may choose to work with a nutritional therapist alongside other qualified healthcare professionals.

 Responsibilities